alanwatsonforster/glass/apxo/aircraftdata/Meteor.md

 The blind arc might better be 30L rather than 30-.

-### Service with RAAF

-Used by No. 77 Squadron RAAF in Korea from July 1951 (Wikipedia).

 ### Typical Loads

 - Centerline conformal 175 gal (800L) fuel tank (weight 1600, load 3.0 full and 2.0 empty, and 70 fuel points).